Porter helps Nuggets overtake struggling T-wolves 107-100

 TIP-INS

 Nuggets: Millsap (sprained/bruised left knee) missed his seventh straight game.
 Harris (strained right adductor muscle) was out for the fourth consecutive game.
 Murray (sprained left ankle) was sidelined for the third game in a row. … Backup center Mason Plumlee briefly joined the injured crew in the second quarter when he rolled his right ankle.
-He returned in the third.
+He returned in the third. … The Nuggets are 6-2 on the second half of a back-to-back set of games this season.
+They’re 13-7 on the road.

-Timberwolves: Crabbe finished with three points and three assists in 16 minutes.
+Timberwolves: Newly acquired shooting guard Allen Crabbe had three points and three assists in 16 minutes.
 His debut was delayed by an illness that kept him out on Saturday against Toronto. … The Wolves dropped to 3-17 against teams with a winning record at the time of the game, including 2-10 at home.

 UP NEXT